wsv-accidis/tmeit-android/README.md

 1. DONE - Show push notifications regarding new activities being published on the TMEIT web site
 2. DONE - Show general information for TMEIT members, such as the member list
-3. Handle signups for external events
+3. DONE - Handle signups for external events
 4. Handle signups for working at TMEIT events
+5. Allow members to take and upload photos of each other
-5. Handle reporting of TMEIT events for team leaders
+6. Handle reporting of TMEIT events for team leaders
-6. More stuff.
+7. More stuff.

 This app is intended to function as a complement to TMEIT.se but eventually, it could be a full replacement for those who prefer a smartphone or tablet instead of a computer.